sublimeye/tmp-calendar/README.md

 * Even nowadays I don't have favorite styling library for React
 * Outdated React / no hooks
 * Start pack does not support Node > 9
+* I should've started the boilerplate from scratch; having issues with React Router

 This is a simple directory structure wrapped around create-react-app-typescript, which also includes a node server.
 You can run everything by doing: